GoogleCloudPlatform/gradle-appengine-plugin/README.md

 closure `logs`:

 * `numDays`: The number of days of log data to retrieve, ending on the current date at midnight UTC.
 A value of 0 retrieves all available logs.
-If --append is given, then the default is 0, otherwise the default is 1.
+If `append` is given, then the default is 0, otherwise the default is 1.
 * `severity`: The minimum log level for the log messages to retrieve.
 The value is a number corresponding to the log
 level: 4 for CRITICAL, 3 for ERROR, 2 for WARNING, 1 for INFO, 0 for DEBUG.
 All messages at the given log level and above will be retrieved (defaults to 1 (INFO)).